Z-Puyu/Z-Puyu/README.md

 - 🧑‍🎓 a current year 4 **mathematics (primary major) and CS (second major)** undergraduate in National University of Singapore;
 - ❤️ **passion-driven**, **well-organised** and a little bit **perfectionist**;
+- 🌱 currently learning **game & software development**, **operations research** and **Japanese**;
 - 🔭 currently working on [Project: Supper Stretch](https://github.com/Z-Puyu/Project-Supper-Stretch), a self-initiated third-person dungeon adventure RPG solo project by myself;
-- 🌱 currently learning **game & software development**, **operations research** and **Japanese**;
+- 🔭 developed [Dungeon Slayer](https://github.com/Z-Puyu/CS3247_Project), a roguelike first-person deckbuilder video game project, with other 5 amazing teammates;
 - 📖 a part-time student teaching assistant at the School of Computing, National University of Singapore.

 ## I code in...